jrw24/G418_readthrough/README.md

 ### *** WARNING ***
 **Running this workflow requires at least 1.1 Terabytes of free storage space to generate all necessary files**

-**The pipeline is designed to be run on a computational server with at least 40 threads, and may take an extremely long time to complete if run locally.**
+**The pipeline is designed to be run on a computational server with at least 40 threads, and may take an extremely long time to complete if run locally.
+STAR also requires a considerable amount of memory to run this workflow with default settings.
+If memory is limiting, increase the --genomeSAsparseD value**

 ### Overview of Wangen_G418_workflow.py
 1. Generate Genomes